mecid/mecid.github.io/_posts/2022-01-26-microapps-architecture-in-swift-resources-and-localization.md

 }
 ```

 As you can see in the example above, we create a type-safe image factory that loads icons from the design system bundle.
 Please look at how we use the *module* property on the *Bundle* type.
 This is how we can load the resources from the bundle of the current module.
-If we omit the *bundle* parameter, the app will load the image from the app target module, which doesn't contain these images.
+If we omit the *bundle* parameter, the app will try to load the image from the app target module, which doesn't contain these images.

 > To learn more about writing type-safe code in Swift, take a look at my ["Writing idiomatic Swift code"](/2021/04/01/writing-idiomatic-swift-code/) post.